jacobecox/templates/kafka/versions/1.1.0/README.md

   - `{kafka-cluster-workload-name}-1.{kafka-cluster-workload-name}:9092`
   - `{kafka-cluster-workload-name}-2.{kafka-cluster-workload-name}:9092`

+- If you're configuring your Kafka for external access, you'll need to provide a domain name for the public address of the listener you want to use.
+Prerequisites:
+  - Make sure dedicated load balancer is enabled on the GVC.
+See [Configure Domain documentation](https://docs.controlplane.com/guides/configure-domain#dedicated-load-balancing).
+  - Make sure to register your [Apex domain](https://docs.controlplane.com/reference/domain#apex-domain-considerations) name with Control Plane and set up a DNS record for the Kafka public address CNAME with the canonical GVC endpoint in your DNS provider.

 ### Test Kafka Cluster with Kafka Client

 1. To activate the Kafka client, make sure `kafka_client` is uncommented in your values file.
 If necessary, reinstall the chart with the command: